 I have begun translating portions of Lucretius, The Nature of Things.
-Not because a new translation is needed, which is far from the case, but because it was Lucretius who first gave me permission to follow my own thoughts.
+Not because a new translation is needed, which is far from the case, but because it was Lucretius who first gave me permission to think for myself.
 I still find in Lucretius that same sense of relief and release from the weight of authority and religion that readers must have valued 2,000 years ago - and not least because the work is more than 2,000 years old and remains an antidote to the arrogance of the modern mind that has lost the poetic roots of the mind's natural history.
 By, as it were, rewriting Lucretius by hand, I come closer to that mind.

 From lines 146-198:

 Each birth goes forth upon the shores of light

 From its own stuff..
 William Ellery Leonard, On the Nature of Things

 can’t conquer fear